-Who is running in the German elections and what are the key issues?
+Who is running in the German election and what are the key issues?

 German citizens will take to the polls on February 23 for a snap general election after the ruling coalition government collapsed late last year.